Hurqalia/weather_map/README.md

  - First time, select the country of you choice to save your preferences.
   - Change prefered country with the choice "Weather Map Config"
  - Load score with the choice "Weather Map"
+  - A counter is displayed during loading scores.
+Wait until the panel displays and if some request fails a button will appears to reload the missing cells.
+Use it until the missing cells are recovered.

 # Available countries
  - England